software-students-spring2025/1-specification-exercise-sjwe_project1/README.md

   - Bloat like notes or social features not only not helpful, but not welcome
 - Allowing for 'one time habits' (grocery lists, etc) would clog up the app, make them less likely to use

-* Don't want to have to rewrite habits every night
-* Doesn't want ways to 'cheat' habit system
-* Doesn't want to spend more than a few minutes on the app per day
-  - Bloat like notes or social features not only not helpful, but not welcome
-* Allowing for 'one time habits' (grocery lists, etc) would clog up the app, make them less likely to use

 #### Interview: Tanya Thakkar, Dental Student

 **Goals and Needs:**<br/>